Anan ben David: History

-Anan ben David's Sefer ha-Mitzvot ("The Book of the Precepts") was published about 770.
-He adopted many principles and opinions of other anti-rabbinic forms of Judaism that had previously existed.
-It has been suggested that he took much from the old Sadducees and Essenes, whose writings — or at least writings ascribed to them — were still in circulation.
-Thus, for example, these older sects prohibited the burning of any lights and the leaving of one's dwelling on the Sabbath; they also enjoined the actual observation of the new moon for the appointment of festivals, and the holding of the Pentecost festival always on a Sunday.
+Anan ben David's Sefer ha-Miṣwot or "Book of the Precepts" was published about 770.
+He adopted many principles and opinions of other anti-rabbinic forms of Judaism.
+It has been suggested that he took much from the Sadducees and Essenes, whose writings (or at least writings ascribed to them) were still in circulation.
+For example, these older sects prohibited the burning of any lights and the leaving of one's dwelling on Shabbat; they also enjoined the actual observation of the new moon for the appointment of festivals and celebrated Shavuot, one of the Three Pilgrimage Festivals, on a Sunday.

 Fundamental principles of Ananism

 Abu Hanifa was accustomed in certain cases to take the words of the Qur'an not in their literal, but in a symbolic sense.
 Anan adopted a similar method with the Hebrew text of the Bible.
 Illustrations of this method are not infrequently, indeed, afforded by the Talmud itself.
 Thus he interpreted the prohibition of plowing on the Sabbath (Ex. xxxiv.
 21) as applying to marital intercourse; the word "brothers" (aḥim, Deut. xxv.
-5) in connection with the levirate marriage he interpreted as "relatives," etc. Anan's method of interpretation, however, was distinct from its Muslim counterpart in that he primarily built upon analogy of expressions (similar to Muslim qiyas), words (the rabbinical gezerah shavah), and single letters.
+5) in connection with the levirate marriage he interpreted as "relatives", etc. Anan's method of interpretation, however, was distinct from its Muslim counterpart in that he primarily built upon analogy of expressions (similar to Muslim qiyas), words (the rabbinical gezerah shavah), and single letters.

 Some sources claim that Anan borrowed the belief in the transmigration of the soul (metempsychosis) from Muslim sectarians.
-This doctrine, represented in Greek antiquity especially by Empedocles and the Pythagoreans, had always been widespread in India, and even though it was found among some Muslim sects, such as the followers of ibn al-Rawandi, it was also a central tenet of Manichaeism, which was enjoying something of a renaissance in the region at the time of Anan.
+This doctrine, represented in Greek antiquity especially by Empedocles, the Platonists and the Pythagoreans, had always been widespread in India, and even though it was found among some Muslim sects, such as the followers of ibn al-Rawandi, it was also a central tenet of Manichaeism, which was enjoying something of a renaissance in the region at the time of Anan.
 He is said to have written a special work in its defense.
 The belief in transmigration is also found in Kabbalah.